lmcai/Papilionoideae_phylogenomics/2_Topology_tests/README.md

 Import `conTr.genewisell.wpl.partlh` into MS Excel, R, or any other spreadsheet software to examine the contribution of each locus to the final likelihoods.
 To visualize the results, use the R script `genewiseLL_plot.R`

+## Multispecies Coalescent Model based likelihood ratio test
+See the README file with the subfolder